How to set-up a healthy home-working space

 This course is for:

-- anyone who has always worked from home (even if only occasionally),
+- anyone who works from home (even if occasionally),

 - those who started working remotely since the pandemic,

 - anyone who has a flexible and hybrid work arrangement, and

 - any company with employees who have been or will be working from home.
 This is an appropriate health and safety education course, and a good addition to your employee orientation or onboarding journey.
 It is also suitable as a training component prior to conducting a risk assessment process.